HSS Humanities Center Book Institute

 The Book Institute assists faculty in monograph-based disciplines at every stage of the writing process, from formulating and completing the manuscript to publishing the book.
 Fellows at the Book Institute receive detailed feedback on their work in progress, peer mentorship, and guidance from editors at university presses.

-The HSS Humanities Center's Book Institute is also designed to facilitate the promotion of Assistant Professors to Associate and of Associate Professors to Full. we welcome all tenured and tenure-track faculty to apply for the limited spaces available each year, but we will give preference to Associate Professors and to Advanced Assistant Professors nearing promotion.
+The HSS Humanities Center's Book Institute facilitates the promotion of Assistant Professors to Associate and of Associate Professors to Full.
+We welcome all tenured and tenure-track faculty to apply for the limited spaces available each year at the Institute: however, we give preference to Associate Professors and Advanced Assistant Professors nearing promotion.
 Attending the Institute means committing to reading and commenting on the work of other Fellows.

 HSS Humanities Center Book Institute Directors